grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 - [Search improvement for Flame graphs](https://github.com/grafana/grafana/pull/61748)
   - Fuzzy search.
 Has to be in the blog post.
 - [Changes to the Prometheus query editor](https://github.com/grafana/grafana/pull/60718)
-  - These are query patterns for the data source that most of our users use.
+  - These are query patterns for the data source that most users use.

 ### Examples of what _not_ to include in What's new